Luis Garcia Player Props: Nationals vs. Rockies

-After going 1-for-2 with a double and an RBI in his most recent game, Luis Garcia and the Washington Nationals take on the Colorado Rockies (who will hand the ball to Kyle Freeland) at 4:10 PM ET on Thursday.
+After going 1-for-4 in his last game, Luis Garcia and the Washington Nationals take on the Colorado Rockies (who will hand the ball to Jose Urena) at 8:40 PM ET on Friday.

 Luis Garcia Game Info & Props vs. the Rockies